 Still need to achieve your PADI Advanced Open Water Diver certification before signing up for a PADI Divemaster internship?
 No stress.
 This is another one of those internships where you can start with your PADI Advanced Open Water Diver certification and walk away with your PADI Divemaster certification at the end.

-Add to your scuba diving qualifications while on a PADI Divemaster internship in Mexico.
-Find out how to identify different fish species and conduct surveys on the world’s second-largest coral reef system – the Mesoamerican Barrier Reef System – while scuba diving in one of the most sought-after dive sites in the world.
+Add to your scuba-diving qualifications while on a PADI Divemaster internship in Mexico.
+Find out how to identify different fish species and conduct surveys on the world’s second largest coral reef system – the Mesoamerican Barrier Reef System – while scuba-diving in one of the most sought-after dive sites in the world.

-Make Fiji’s Caqalai island the birthplace of your professional diving career.
+Make Fiji’s Caqalai Island the birthplace of your professional diving career.
 Start off with a marine conservation expedition that tackles the diving concepts you’ll need to know to earn your PADI Divemaster certification.
-Take a dip below the water and spot the sea snakes that slither in the crevices between coral outcrops,
+Take a dip below the water and spot the sea snakes that slither in the crevices between coral outcrops.

-Since our PADI Divemaster internships look to make a long-term, positive impact in marine conservation, we work with the most reputable local and international partners towards realising the United Nations Sustainable Development Goals (UN SDGs).
+Since our PADI Divemaster internships look to make a long term, positive impact in marine conservation, we work with the most reputable local and international partners towards realising the United Nations Sustainable Development Goals (UN SDGs).
 These are some of our partners involved in PADI Divemaster internships abroad:

-These are just a few of our international and local partners that you could get to collaborate with on a PADI Divemaster internship abroad.
+These are just a few of our international and local partners that you could collaborate with on a PADI Divemaster internship abroad.
 Check out our partners page to find out more about GVI’s partners.

 GVI provides support before, during and after your PADI Divemaster internship.
 This means that your health and safety is factored in from the very beginning.
 So, if you’re not sure what to consider when selecting your PADI Divemaster internship, or you’re wondering how our programs cater for dietary preferences for those with food allergies, make use of our support channels as soon as possible.

 You can be sure that our staff members are fully prepared to deal with your health and safety concerns.
 Why?
 Because all of GVI’s in-country staff are our own.
-This means that they’ve been through our rigorous background checks, completed child-protection training, are Emergency First Response (EFR) certified and have undergone detailed safety training.
-These dedicated staff members oversee every aspect of our PADI Divemaster internships abroad and follow a strict staff-to-participant ratio of one to six to ensure that they can manage all activities safely and competently.
+This means they’ve been through our rigorous background checks, completed child protection training, are Emergency First Response (EFR) certified and have undergone detailed safety training.
+These dedicated staff members oversee every aspect of our PADI Divemaster internships abroad and follow a strict staff-to-participant ratio of one to six to ensure they can manage all activities safely and competently.